-6.6 by 2020 protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes
+6.6 By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes

-6.a by 2030, expand international cooperation and capacity-building support to developing countries in water and sanitation related activities and programmes, including water harvesting, desalination, water efficiency, wastewater treatment, recycling and reuse technologies
+6.a By 2030, expand international cooperation and capacity-building support to developing countries in water- and sanitation-related activities and programmes, including water harvesting, desalination, water efficiency, wastewater treatment, recycling and reuse technologies

-6.b support and strengthen the participation of local communities for improving water and sanitation management
+6.b Support and strengthen the participation of local communities in improving water and sanitation management

 Goal 7.
-Ensure access to affordable, reliable, sustainable, and modern energy for all
+Ensure access to affordable, reliable, sustainable and modern energy for all

-7.1 by 2030 ensure universal access to affordable, reliable, and modern energy services
+7.1 By 2030, ensure universal access to affordable, reliable and modern energy services

-7.2 increase substantially the share of renewable energy in the global energy mix by 2030
+7.2 By 2030, increase substantially the share of renewable energy in the global energy mix

-7.3 double the global rate of improvement in energy efficiency by 2030
+7.3 By 2030, double the global rate of improvement in energy efficiency

-7.a by 2030 enhance international cooperation to facilitate access to clean energy research and technologies, including renewable energy, energy efficiency, and advanced and cleaner fossil fuel technologies, and promote investment in energy infrastructure and clean energy technologies
+7.a By 2030, enhance international cooperation to facilitate access to clean energy research and technology, including renewable energy, energy efficiency and advanced and cleaner fossil-fuel technology, and promote investment in energy infrastructure and clean energy technology

-7.b by 2030 expand infrastructure and upgrade technology for supplying modern and sustainable energy services for all in developing countries, particularly LDCs and SIDS
+7.b By 2030, expand infrastructure and upgrade technology for supplying modern and sustainable energy services for all in developing countries, in particular least developed countries and small island developing States

 Goal 8.
 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all

-8.1 sustain per capita economic growth in accordance with national circumstances, and in particular at least 7% per annum GDP growth in the least-developed countries
+8.1 Sustain per capita economic growth in accordance with national circumstances and, in particular, at least 7 per cent gross domestic product growth per annum in the least developed countries

-8.2 achieve higher levels of productivity of economies through diversification, technological upgrading and innovation, including through a focus on high value added and labour-intensive sectors
+8.2 Achieve higher levels of economic productivity through diversification, technological upgrading and innovation, including through a focus on high-value added and labour-intensive sectors

-8.3 promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, and encourage formalization and growth of micro-, small- and medium-sized enterprises including through access to financial services
+8.3 Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, and encourage the formalization and growth of micro-, small- and medium-sized enterprises, including through access to financial services

-8.4 improve progressively through 2030 global resource efficiency in consumption and production, and endeavour to decouple economic growth from environmental degradation in accordance with the 10-year framework of programmes on sustainable consumption and production with developed countries taking the lead
+8.4 Improve progressively, through 2030, global resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programmes on sustainable consumption and production, with developed countries taking the lead

-8.5 by 2030 achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value
+8.5 By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value

-8.6 by 2020 substantially reduce the proportion of youth not in employment, education or training
+8.6 By 2020, substantially reduce the proportion of youth not in employment, education or training

-8.7 take immediate and effective measures to secure the prohibition and elimination of the worst forms of child labour, eradicate forced labour, and by 2025 end child labour in all its forms including recruitment and use of child soldiers
+8.7 Take immediate and effective measures to secure the prohibition and elimination of the worst forms of child labour, eradicate forced labour and, by 2025, end child labour in all its forms, including the recruitment and use of child soldiers

-8.8 protect labour rights and promote safe and secure working environments of all workers, including migrant workers, particularly women migrants, and those in precarious employment
+8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment

-8.9 by 2030 devise and implement policies to promote sustainable tourism which creates jobs, promotes local culture and products
+8.9 By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products

-8.10 strengthen the capacity of domestic financial institutions to encourage and to expand access to banking, insurance and financial services for all
+8.10 Strengthen the capacity of domestic financial institutions to encourage and expand access to banking, insurance and financial services for all

-8.a increase Aid for Trade support for developing countries, particularly LDCs, including through the Enhanced Integrated Framework for LDCs
+8.a Increase Aid for Trade support for developing countries, in particular least developed countries, including through the Enhanced Integrated Framework for Trade-Related Technical Assistance to Least Developed Countries

-8.b by 2020 develop and operationalize a global strategy for youth employment and implement the ILO Global Jobs PactGoal 9.
+8.b By 2020, develop and operationalize a global strategy for youth employment and implement the Global Jobs Pact of the International Labour Organization

+Goal 9.
 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation